-The Main Window Line Address Offset register indicates the number of dwords per line in the main window image.
+The Main Window Line Address Offset Register indicates the number of dwords per line in the main window image.

-For SwivelView 0° and 180°, the image width must be at least the panel width.
-For SwivelView 90° and 270°, the image width must be at least the panel height.
-In addition, the image width must be a multiple of 32 ÷ bpp.
-If the image width is not such a multiple, a slightly larger width must be chosen (see Section 7.3, "Limitations").
+For SwivelView 0° and 180°, the image width must be at least the rotated panel width.
+For SwivelView 90° and 270°, the image width must be at least the rotated panel height.
+In addition, the image width must be a multiple of $(32 \div \text{bpp})$.
+If the image width is not such a multiple, a slightly larger width must be chosen (see Section 7.6, "Limitations").

-Panel width and panel height refer to the physical panel dimensions in pixels.
+Unrotated panel width and Unrotated panel height refer to the physical panel dimensions in pixels.
 Stride is the number of bytes required for one line of the image; the offset register represents the stride in DWORD steps.

-Main Window Stride = image width \times bpp \div 8
+Main Window Stride = unrotated panel width \times bpp \div 8